 Ants are an incredible species when you consider what they do for the planet.
 These tiny creatures effectively dispose of decaying materials throughout the world, keeping the ground clean.
 They effectively aerate the soil better than earthworms, and they are a food source for many other species.
 These little creatures live in colonies, have specific jobs within their society, and even form armies when necessary to defend their home.
 The only other species that does that on the planet is the human being.

-However, ants can be a real bother when it comes to cohabitating with humans.
+However, ants can be a real bother when it comes to cohabitating with humans who often do things to attract ants without even knowing it.
 An invasion of ants in your home can be more than just a nuisance, it can be dangerous.
 Ridding your home of ants can be tricky and usually requires the assistance of a professional pest control service.

 Common Solutions For the DIY-Minded